 Outcome 3.
 By 2027, government policies and institutions support the promotion of decent work

-The plight of Haiti’s garment industry is not just an economic crisis; it’s a human one.
-Behind every statistic are individuals whose lives hang in the balance.
-Haiti’s garment industry has, until recently, been a cause for optimism in a country that has struggled with political and social unrest and natural disasters for decades.
-Preferential …
+The humanitarian crisis in Haiti has not spared the garment industry.
+As businesses strive to continue operations, workers likewise struggle to pursue their livelihoods in the face of compromised safety.
+Haiti’s garment industry has, until recently, been a cause for optimism in a country that has grappled with political and social unrest and natural disasters …

 Better Work Haiti’s activities contribute to the priority themes set out in the Better Work Global strategy.
 These themes crosscut the strategic goals and will be present in our factory engagement, research, policy influencing and content produced as well as affect how we allocate our human and financial resources.